danbev/inf-wasi/README.md

 modules and then have a single component with everything needed to run the inference.
 This would be a big win as currently the models need to handles separately from from the .wasm.
 This would simplify deployment is there was only a single .wasm file to deploy.
+Having a separate model file can also perhaps be viewed as an attach vector which could be manipluated by an attacker.
+Having the model in a component might been that we could sign the .wasm as a whole as well to verify that it has not been tampered with.

 Another motivation is that the same .wasm component module can be used in different languages, for example generate bindings for Rust, JavaScript, Python,